vishivishvish/gas-work-tracker/README.md

 # Google Apps Script Work Tracker

-A horizontal, Trello-like work tracker for managing a large number of ongoing work threads at once.
+A horizontal, Trello-like work tracker for managing a large number of ongoing work threads.
 Each numbered thread branches out into sub-threads laid out side by side, and each sub-thread holds a list of lettered, checkable action steps.
 Threads can be dragged to reorder them, colored from a 31-option picker, and threads/sub-threads/items can each carry an